 WHEREAS, since 1997, he has been in partnership with Harpsichordist Shawn Leopard in many performances from Boston to Miami.
 This duo has recorded the Bach Trio Sonatas with Lyrichord Discs and the Soler Conciertos for Two Keyboards with the Centaur label.
 Centaur released Paul's recording of the complete clavichord pieces of Herbert Howells in January of this year; and

 WHEREAS, John Paul is married to the former Charlotte Skelton, A Jackson native.
 They have two sons, Charles and Alan.
 John Paul became a United States citizen in 1976 and is proud to call Mississippi his home; and

 WHEREAS, it is with great pride that we recognize the unique musical talent of this citizen who is a Mississippian by "choice" and not by "chance," and who has brought honor to his community and to the State of Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate John Paul of Jackson, Mississippi, upon his receipt of the 2002 Governor's Excellence in the Arts Award in the category of Artist's Achievement, and wish him and his family success in their future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to the family of Chief Justice Lenore Loving Prather, forwarded to the Mississippi Supreme Court, and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to John Paul at induction ceremonies in February 2002, and be made available to the Capitol Press Corps.